maddawg9838/Deep-Learning-using-Keras/README.md

 ## WARNING:
 This project utilizes deep learning and takes approximately 1 hour to execute all iterations with different hyperparameters

-Note: A PDF of the code and outputs will be provided due to the lengthy execution time
+Note: A PDF of a previous iteration of the code and outputs will be provided due to the lengthy execution time